flipacholas/Architecture-of-consoles/README.md

 ## Source

-The source has been publicized to enable interested <br>
+The source of the page has been publicized to <br>
-readers to discuss improvements, add translations <br>
+enable interested readers to add translations, <br>
-and possibly more.
+discuss improvements and possibly more.

 <br>
 <br>